mikelgo/angular-kit/libs/rx-stateful/README.md

 - `keepErrorOnRefresh` - boolean if thel last error should be kept when the `refreshTrigger$` emits.
 Default: `false`
 - `refreshTrigger$` - a Subject or Observable that triggers the source again.
 Default: not set. *deprecated* use `refetchStrategies`
 - `refetchStrategies` - single or multiple `RefetchStrategies` to trigger the source again.
 Default: not set
+- `suspenseThresholdMs` - number of milliseconds to wait before emitting the suspense state.
+Default: 0
+- `suspenseTimeMs` - number of milliseconds to wait before the next state after the suspense state.
+Default: 0

+> [!TIP]
+> A few more words about the `suspenseThresholdMs` and `suspenseTimeMs` configuration.
+This is a quite powerful feature which will
+> result in a better UX when preventing flickering loading states.
+What does flickering loading states mean?
+When you show a loading indicator/spinner based on the
+> `isSuspense`-property then a common scenario is that you show a spinner for a very short tim for fast requests resulting in some flickering.
+To prevent this it is better to
+> wait a certain amount of time before showing a spinner (suspenseThreshold).
+If then the request takes longer thant the threshold-time a spinner will be shown for at least another amount of time
+> (suspenseTime).
+That way you can prevent flickering spinners.
+>
+> `rxStateful$` provides exactly this feature and will only emit the suspense-state if a async-operation takes longer than the specified `suspenseThresholdMs` for at least `suspenseTimeMs`.
+> A reasonable configuration of these two values would be to set them both to 500ms.

+> [!IMPORTANT]
+> The default value for `suspenseThresholdMs` and `suspenseTimeMs` is 0, therefor by default you will not use the non-flickering loading state feature.
+> It is choosen that way to break existing behavior.
+This might change in a future major version.

 ##### Configuration Example
 ```typescript